-- 2.2 Members as Councillors have four main areas of responsibility: - (a) determining the policy of the District Council and giving it political leadership; - (b) monitoring and reviewing the performance of the Council in implementing that policy and delivering services; - (c) representing the Council externally; and - (d) acting as advocates on behalf of their constituents.
+2.2 Members as Councillors have four main areas of responsibility:

+- (a) determining the policy of the District Council and giving it political leadership; - (b) monitoring and reviewing the performance of the Council in implementing that policy and delivering services; - (c) representing the Council externally; and - (d) acting as advocates on behalf of their constituents.

 It is not the role of Members to involve themselves in the day to day management of the Council's services.
+Furthermore, Members may not approach individual Officers to discuss operational areas of work without first raising the issue with the relevant Chief Officer.